myparcelnl/woocommerce/readme.txt

 == Changelog ==

-= 3.1.0 (2018-12-12) =
+= 3.1.0 (2019) =
+* Improvement: Improved checkout
+* Improvement: Return delivery
+* Improvement: Barcode in notes
+* Improvement: Checkout position
-* Hotfix: Show delivery options when checkout form already filled in.
+* Improvement: Show and hide delivery day
+* Fix: Check if postcode and city are filled in

 = 3.0.10 (2018-12-05) =
 * Hotfix: Flashing of the order summary.